tuckn/WshDirBackUpper/README.md

 The JSON default path to load is _%CD%\.wsh\\settings.json_.
 See _.\\.wsh\\settings.json_ as example.

-Write your backing up schema on the JSON file, for example,
+Write your backing up schema in the JSON file, for example,

 ```json
 {